For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 A property manager signing a lease in a house with a family of two adults and one child

-It’s important to note that, in accordance with Virginia’s renters’ rights concerning security deposits, Virginia landlords are not allowed to use the deposit to cover conditions that existed before the tenant moved into the unit.
+It’s important to note that, in accordance with Virginia’s tenants’ rights concerning security deposits, a Virginia landlord is not allowed to make deductions from the deposit to cover conditions that existed before the tenant moved into the rental unit.

 Walk-Through Inspections

-A walk-through inspection is required under Virginia landlord-tenant law.
+A walk-through inspection is required under Virginia landlord tenant laws.
 The inspection helps to check the property's condition.
-The landlord must notify the tenant in writing within five days of receiving the tenant’s intent to vacate that the tenant has the right to be present when the landlord conducts the inspection of the unit.
+The landlord must provide written notice to the tenant within five days of the date in which they recieved the tenant’s intent to vacate that the tenant has the right to be present when the landlord conducts the inspection of the rental unit.

 Security Deposit Refund in Virginia

-Once the lease ends, Virginia landlords have 45 days to return all or part of the tenant’s deposit.
-The landlord must provide a written notice containing an itemized list of the deductions together with the returned deposit.
+According to Virginia law, Virginia landlords have 45 days from the lease end date to return all or part of the tenant's security deposit.
+The landlord must provide a written notice containing an itemized list of the deductions together with the returned money deposit.
 The landlord should deliver this to the tenant personally or through the mail.

-Failure to return the security deposit or what’s left of it within the allowed time frame can result in a full refund to the tenant.
-In addition, landlords may also be charged with damages, costs of the lawsuit, and reasonable attorney’s fees as a penalty.
+If a landlord fails to return the money from the securtiy deposit or what's left of it within the allowed time frame can result in a full refund to the tenant.
+In addition, property owners may also be charged with costs of damages, costs of the lawsuit, and reasonable attorney fees as a penalty.
 The tenant may file a complaint in Virginia’s Small Claims Court for a maximum amount of $5,000.

 Cropped image of a lawyer in a blue suit writing a legal contract with a fountain pen